philhanna/go-ncvoters/README.md

 username@host:~$ get_voter_data
 ```
 This takes a little over two minutes on my Linux machine.

+I generally run this every Saturday night, since the database is updated on the
+website that day.
+The database is built as `voter_data.db` in the `/tmp`
+directory (`%TEMP%`, on Windows).
+I typically create a soft link to it in my home
+directory and the desktop for quick access.

+You need to delete the .zip file from `/tmp` before the next Saturday update,
+because the system will reuse the existing ZIP file if it exists.
+You can do
+these delete and download steps in your [cron](https://en.wikipedia.org/wiki/Cron) table
+so that it is all done automatically every Saturday night.

 ## Viewing the database
 <a id="viewing-the-database"></a>